kevinburke/burke.services/index.md

 I'm available for hire as a consultant.
 Here are some of the things I can do for your company:

+- **Solve complex problems in production.** I helped Segment analyze their 6-million line AWS bill and allocate each line item to the team that incurred it.
+[Read more about this here][segment].

+[segment]: /segment.html

 - **Teach your team about consistency.** At <a href="https://shyp.com">Shyp</a>
 the biggest oncall problem we had was in driver assignment; two drivers would get assigned the same pickup, or a pickup would get "assigned" but